Join Our Team

 • Collaborate with key leadership on space requirements, resource allocation, and long-term planning.

-• Stay informed about trends in early childhood education and Jewish programming, incorporating best practices into the ECLC’s offerings.
+• Stay informed about research and Jewish programming, incorporating best practices into the ECLC’s offerings.

 • Design, develop, and oversee the implementation of comprehensive programs for all age groups, from infants to pre-K.